 Develop workable solutions for the common good while working toward an exciting career in public management.

-Distance learning Masters in International Administration in California in USA.
+Best Distance learning Masters in Administration in Spain.
 Develop workable solutions for the common good while working toward an exciting career in public management.

 Navigate the intersection of the public, private, and nonprofit sectors.
 Translate theory into practice and begin implementing policy that supports your community.